 You can easily find a Classic Greek Salad recipe, but don't we all love classics?
 We made this Vegan Greek Salad Recipe, staying true to the traditional recipe, simply changing the big important aspect of making a Feta Greek Salad vegan, the feta cheese.
 This salad is easy to make, quick, and Delicious.

 We decided to take a stab at writing this one, although you might find tons out there.
 Why?
 Simply because sometimes, it’s hard to find a good version of this recipe.

-This Classic Greek Salad has a special place in my hard; it’s a dish that I ate countless times during my teenage years, because best friend has Greek relatives, and her mom knew how much I loved this dish.
+This Traditional Greek Salad has a special place in my heart; it’s a dish I ate countless times during my teenage years because my best friend has Greek relatives, and her mom knew how much I loved it.

-- Good quality, a big chunk of Feta Cheese, un-crumbled!
+- A big chunk of good quality Vegan Feta Cheese block, un-crumbled!